danbz/aesthetic-programming/source/4-DataCapture/Readme.md

 Starting with this sample code, the sketch incorporates four data inputs for a customizable "like" button:

-1. The button can be clicked using the mouse and then the button's color is changed and the screen is cleared.
+1. The button can be clicked using the mouse and then the button's color is changed.
-2. The button's color is resumed when the mouse is clicked and moved away from the button area.
+2. The button's color is resumed when the mouse is moved away from the button area.
 3. The button will rotate 180 degrees when you click the keyboard's spacebar.
 4. The button will change its size according to the volume of the audio/mic input.
 5. The button will move in line with input from the facial recognition software, following the movement of what it considers to be the mouth.